 Each month a list of exempted transportation projects are posted online (link below).
 Check back often or register for the Cultural Resources Program E-mail Updates to be notified when new lists are available.

-Local agency transportation projects exempted under the FHWA or USFS PA are tracked separately by WSDOT Highways and Local Programs (H&LP).
-Visit the H&LP Cultural Resources website for more information on projects undergoing section 106 review.
+Local agency transportation projects exempted under the FHWA or USFS PA are tracked separately by WSDOT Local Programs.
+Visit the Local Programs Cultural Resources website for more information on projects undergoing section 106 review.

 Governor's Executive Order 05-05